 Schwartz has testified before Congress and served as an advisor to the Commission of the European Union and other international organizations.
 He assists numerous corporations and international organizations with regulatory, policy, and governance issues relating to information privacy.
 He is a frequent speaker at technology conferences and corporate events in the United States and abroad.

-Schwartz is co-reporter of the American Law Institute’s Restatement of Privacy Law Principles.
+Schwartz was co-reporter of the American Law Institute’s pathbreaking Data Privacy Law Principles (2019).
 He is a past recipient of the Berlin Prize Fellowship at the American Academy in Berlin and a Research Fellowship at the German Marshall Fund in Brussels.
 Schwartz is also a recipient of grants from the Alexander von Humboldt Foundation, Fulbright Foundation, the German Academic Exchange, and the Harry Frank Guggenheim Foundation.
-He is a member of the organizing committee of the Privacy Law Salon and of the American Law Institute.
+He is a member of the organizing committee of three leading conferences, the Privacy Law Salon, Privacy + Security Forum, and International Privacy + Security Forum.

 Schwartz belongs to the Editorial Boards of International Data Privacy Law, the International Journal of Law and Information Technology, and the Zeitschrift für Datenschutz (Data Protection Journal).
 He is a graduate of Brown University and Yale Law School, where he served as a senior editor of the Yale Law Journal.